TheDaniel418/IsopGem/docs/geometry_tasks/02_basic_tools.md

 3. Implement preview during creation
 4. Add distance measurement option
 5. Ensure parallel constraint is maintained
+6. Assign new objects to the active layer upon creation.

 **Acceptance Criteria:**
 - Parallel lines can be created through points
 - Preview shows during creation process
 - Distance between parallel lines can be measured
 - Parallelism is maintained when objects move
+- Parallel lines are assigned to the active layer

 **Dependencies:** 2.2